Helping Injured Retail Workers Claim the Compensation They Deserve

 It is important for retail workers to remember that notice must be given to their employers no later than 120 days after the injury, or else they risk losing their right to compensation.
 Notice should be given in writing and include relevant details such as when and how the accident happened, and what injuries were sustained as a result.

-If you suffered a workplace injury, a Philadelphia workers’ compensation lawyer at Larry Pitt & Associates can help ensure that you meet all workers’ compensation filing deadlines and requirements, so you have the best chance of obtaining maximum recovery.
+If you suffered a workplace injury, a skilled workers’ compensation lawyer at Larry Pitt & Associates can help ensure that you meet all workers’ compensation filing deadlines and requirements, so you have the best chance of obtaining maximum recovery.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Represent Injured Retail Workers